KnightOS/KnightOS/README.md

 Once you have the source and submodules, run `make` from the root of the repository to build KnightOS for the TI-84+ SE.
 You may specify a target (i.e. `make TI83p`) to build for another calculator model.
 You may additionally specify a language (i.e. `make LANG=de`) to use a language other than English.
 Your binaries will appear in the bin folder.
+You can use the ROM files on an emulator like WabbitEmu, or send the 73u/8xu/8cu files to an actual device.

 On Windows, run make from Cygwin.